FAQs

 Your course will require virtual attendance and will be delivered asynchronously or synchronously.

 Asynchronous: Your course is online, and you are not required to attend at a specific time or day.
-It is your responsibility to connect with your instructor and keep up with assignments and announcements in eLearn.
+You are responsible for connecting with your instructor and keeping up with assignments and announcements in eLearn.
 You can access eLearn here .
 The instructional method is web asynchronous (WEB).

-Synchronous: Your course is online, and you are required to attend virtually at a specific time and day.
-You will be able to connect more with the instructor online with real-time tools like Zoom in eLearn.
+Synchronous: Your course is online, and you must attend virtually at a specific time and day.
+You can connect more with the instructor online with real-time tools like Zoom in eLearn.
 The instructional method is web synchronous (DVC).

 3. Hybrid

-Your course will require attendance in both on-ground classroom and online virtual environment.
+Your course will require attendance in an on-ground classroom and an online virtual environment.
 Therefore, you will need to follow your syllabi and instructions from your course instructor to know when you will meet online and when you will meet on-ground.
 The instructional method is hybrid (HYB).

 1. Log into MyTSU